 - Large egg yolk: Since this is a small batch recipe we only need the yolk, no white.

-Scoop the dough, place on a baking sheet and bake!
+Scoop the dough.
+Place on a parchment-lined baking sheet and bake!

 Cookie sizing

-I make 5-6 fairly large cookies with this recipe by scooping the dough into 2-tablespoon portions.
+I like to make 5 large cookies with this recipe by scooping the dough into generous 2-tablespoon portions.
 If you’d like to stretch this recipe, you could get 7-8 cookies by making the dough balls a little smaller (if so, reduce the cook time by 1-2 minutes).

 - Ingredients: It is super important to be precise when making small batch recipes.
 Since you’re using such a small quantity of ingredients a little more or less of one thing or another can make a huge difference.